MileHacker Logo

 Water Conservation

 While Nanning is located in a relatively wet region as a result of its subtropical monsoon climate, water conservation remains important globally.
 Conserve water during your stay, whether in hotels or other accommodations.
-Take shorter showers and report any leaks.
+Take shorter showers and inform of any leaks.

 Carbon Offset & Eco-Friendly Choices